aclarke822/ULBudgetVarianceSheet/README.md

 4. This includes some stuff that should already be in there
 5. Note that if you have multiple Excel sheets open, each one will have a Workbook within the VBA Editor
-6. Make sure you are working with the right Workbook the right file VBAProject(fileName)>Microsoft Excel Objects>ThisWorkbook
+6. Make sure you are working with the right Workbook on the right file VBAProject(fileName)>Microsoft Excel Objects>ThisWorkbook

 Using Git: